GSA/https/index.md

 ## Introduction

+HTTPS (`https://`) provides a secure, private connection across the public internet.

+In today's internet, and today's browsers, HTTPS is a helpful baseline for _all_ government websites, no matter how small or how static.

-This is a manual and support system for deploying HTTPS in the US federal government.
-Most of it will be also be applicable outside the US government.
+This website is a manual and support system for deploying HTTPS in the US federal government.